unjs/fontaine/packages/fontaine/README.md

 - **monospace**: `Courier New`, `Roboto Mono`, `Noto Sans Mono`
 - **display** & **handwriting**: Same as sans-serif

+> **Note:** These presets are available programmatically via `DEFAULT_CATEGORY_FALLBACKS` and can be used with the `resolveCategoryFallbacks` helper function for advanced use cases.
+Both are exported from the `fontaine` package and shared across related packages (e.g., `fontless`) to ensure consistent fallback behavior.

 ### Fallback Priority

 1. **Array format** (`fallbacks: ['Arial']`) - Uses specified fonts for all families (legacy behavior)